whatsgoood/whatsgoood.github.io/README.md

 ## Description

-The backend is written in Angular 9 with scss.
+The frontend is written in Angular 9 with scss.
 We use HTTP services to communicate with the server using REST API endpoints.

 ## Getting Started